geekster909/asap_s-gulp/README.md

     * Search for: <code>&nbsp;asap_s</code> and replace with: <code>&nbsp;<project-name></code>
     * Search for: `asap_s-` and replace with: `<project-name>-`
     * Search for: `/asap_s` and replace with: `/<project-name>-`
-2. Update BrowserSync proxy and port
+2. Update BrowserSync proxy

         proxy: 'local.<project-name>.com'

 ## Usage

-`gulp` for developing
+command `gulp` for developing

+command `gulp compile` for compiling (scss, js, images)

 ##### CSS Workflow